What is Philia Love?

 Assuming affection has a nature, it ought to be describable inside the ideas of dialect.
 However, defining an appropriate language for description can be as perplexingly complex as love itself.
 Exploring dialectics reveals fundamental principles of “love” through meanings and appropriateness.
 Does it exist and assuming this is the case, is it understandable, fathomable, and describable?
 “Love” in expressions like “I am in love” is an irreducible concept, beyond further analysis.

-However it is irrefutable that love plays a tremendous and unavoidable part in our societies; we discover it examined in melody, film, and books—hilariously or truly; it is a steady subject of developing life and a lively topic for youth.
+It is irrefutable that love plays a tremendous and unavoidable part in our societies; we discover it examined in melody, film, and books—hilariously or truly; it is a steady subject of developing life and a lively topic for youth.
 Since Ancient Greece, philosophy has explored love, from physical urges to divine connections.

 Plato’s Symposium suggests love evolves from base desire to intellectual appreciation and ultimately to transcendent, divine affection.